-First, to change the default install location of Universal Windows Apps and content, make sure you’re running Windows 10 Build 1511 (released in November 2015) or newer, and then head to Settings > System > Storage.
+First, to change the default install location of Universal Windows Apps and content, make sure you’re running the most recent build of Windows 10, and then head to Settings > System > Storage.

 At the top of the Settings window you’ll see all of your available storage drives and the amount of free space available on each, which may help you decide which drive to set as the default for new apps and content.

 At the bottom of the screen is a section labeled Save Locations with options for apps, documents, music, pictures, and videos.
 We’re focused on apps (which includes games) in this article, but the steps to change the default locations for the other types of content are the same.

 Once you’ve decided on your new default installation location for Windows 10 apps, select the drive from the drop-down menu under “New apps will save to” and click Apply.

 New folders will be created in the root of your new default installation drive based on the type of content.
 In the case of apps, you’ll see a new folder with your Windows 10 user account name, and a separate restricted folder called “WindowsApps.”
 As new apps are downloaded going forward, you’ll also see temporary system and download folders created.